gokh4nozturk/rickandmorty-gql/README.md

 # rickandmorty-gql
-- This project was created to make an advanced example with GraphQL.
+- This project was created to make an basic example with GraphQL.